mikebmikeb/weightedpoolguide/weightedpoolemergency.md

 It should look like this
 ![1.png](images/1.png)

-The exitpool transaction is made up of four parts
+The exitpool transaction is made up of four parts, `poolId, sender, recipient, request`

 **poolId**: You can find this by going to the LP token contract address, going to "contract" tab on etherscan then "read contract" and item 12 should be getPoolId, which should look like this `0xcfca23ca9ca720b6e98e3eb9b6aa0ffc4a5c08b9000200000000000000000274`